Limit Theorems for step reinforced random walks with regularly varying memory: Introduction

-In this article, a detailed analysis of the RVSRRW model has been carried out for all values of the recollection probability $p\in[0,1]$ and all possible choices of the memory sequence $\{\mu_n\}$.
-We provide all the limit results in terms of the convergence of the scaled process in the space of r.c.l.l.\ functions.
-This will allow the reader to easily obtain further limits of continuous functionals.
+A detailed analysis of the SRRW-RVM model has been carried out for all values of the recollection probability $p\in[0,1]$ and all possible choices of the regularly varying memory sequence $\{\mu_n\}$.
+All the limit results are in terms of the convergence of the scaled process in the space of r.c.l.l.\ functions.
+As a result, further limits of continuous functionals can be obtained easily.

-Beyond the complete analysis of the RVSRRW model for all possible parameter values of the recollection probability $p$ and the memory sequence $\{\mu_n\}$, the most interesting contribution of this article is in identifying the phase transition of the model and the analysis of the corresponding critical regime.